 Maybe you can relate.
 I can typically see through the marketing hoopla of most beauty products.
-But when I have a pimple, or when I feel badly about my appearance, I could be tempted to buy anything.
+But when I have a pimple, or when I feel badly about my appearance, money is no object.
+I would be tempted to buy anything.

 Typically I have very good skin.
-I might have little clogged pores every few weeks but I won’t have a hard cystic pimple a few times a year.
-And when I do, it’s all I can think about.
+I may get little clogged pores regularly but I only get pimples a few times a year.
+So when I do get a pimple, it’s all I can think about.
 And I always scour the internet for quick fix solutions, peering into photo after photo of flawless-looking models trying to discern their secrets.

 But typically before I fall into a vat of self-loathing, I try to tell myself this one phrase that brings me back to earth.
 It’s a phrase that keeps me from emptying my checking account every time I get a blemish.

 I heard this message in a sermon once.
 Bear with me, because I know that sounded like a terribly boring thing to say even if you’re religious.

 In the book of Genesis, God created the first two humans, Adam and Even, and they lived in the perfect Garden of Eden with plenty to eat and no sin.
 There was just one rule in the Garden – the humans were not to eat from the Tree of the Knowledge of Good and Evil or else they would surely die.
 But the Snake told the two people that they wouldn’t die and that they instead would have knowledge like God.
 They ate the fruit, realized they were naked and sewed some leaves on themselves to cover their bodies.